DHI/datatalks/talk_9_reusable_code/notebooks/overview.md

 Below goes for *both* notebooks and scripts:

 * Keep your notebook short
-* Give your notebook descriptive and searchable name (possibly with a number indicating workflow order)
+* Give your notebook a descriptive and searchable name (possibly with a number indicating workflow order)
 * Keep all import statements at the top of the notebook
+* Organize your notebook in sections with headlines and text
 * Avoid using absolute paths (if necessary then define a variable with the folder path at top of your notebook)
 * Variables should be lower case (use underscore for long names)
+* Use keyword arguments when calling function
 * Replace magic numbers with constants
+* Don't copy-paste lots of code (make a loop instead)
 * Functions...
     * should **do one thing only**
     * should be small
     * should have few arguments
     * should have **no side effects**
     * should have a **docstring**